On the Bondi accretion of a self-interacting complex scalar field: Complex scalar generalities

 For general configurations of the complex scalar field, including accretion onto a black hole, the heat flux~\eqref{heat transfer} and anisotropic stress~\eqref{anisotropic stress} do not vanish, indicating deviation of the energy–momentum tensor from the perfect fluid form.
 Later in the paper, we provide expressions~\eqref{heat_transfer_spec} and~\eqref{anisotropic_stress_spec} for these quantities for the Bondi accretion.
 Their absolute values in this case are plotted in Fig.~\ref{q plots} and Fig.~\ref{Pi plots}.
 While there are special circumstances where the perfect fluid description, including the equation of state~$p(\epsilon)$, might constitute an accurate approximation, there is no reason to a priori expect that this is the case for steady-state accretion as utilized in~\cite{Feng:2021qkj}.
 Indeed, we show here that the full field-theoretic description is necessary to obtain the correct field profiles and accretion rate in the general setting.

 In this paper, we consider the standard renormalizable potential for the complex scalar,

 where~$m$ is the field mass,~$\lambda$ is the dimensionless quartic self-coupling constant, and

-is a constant added with the help of the step function $\theta$ to $V(\rho)$ in symmetry-breaking cases when $m^2<0$, to ensure the potential vanishes in the spontaneously broken vacuum.
-Note that~\cite{Feng:2021qkj} considered Bondi accretion in the perfect fluid approximation for this potential only for $m^2>0$, where the standard vacuum is manifestly symmetric.
+is a constant added with the help of the step function $\theta$ to $V(\rho)$ in symmetry-breaking cases when $m^2<0$, to ensure the potential vanishes in the spontaneously broken vacuum and to avoid negative energy densities.
+Note that~\cite{Feng:2021qkj} considered Bondi accretion of the complex scalar only for $m^2\!>\!0$, i.e., without spontaneous symmetry breaking, with the potential minimum at $\rho\!=\!0$.